Measles Encephalitis: A Story of Self-Healing

 I thought a lot about my choice.
 Let’s face it, it is easy to think fatalistically and accept an outcome without debating it.
 After all, the doctor told me I was destined to use that chair for the rest of my life.
 However, in all the time I had to think, it seemed unfair for me to have to live that way.
 People tried to convince me with the toys, dolls, and tea sets, that this condition had amenities.
 I was so delighted to be the princess!
 And yet, my heart was crying out to be whole.
 That is why I made a different choice and threw myself off that chair.

 I have often contemplated that major life event.
-According the Encephalitis Society, 1 in 3 in 1,000 children with measles will develop encephalitis, only 85 to 90 percent of those children will survive, and 25 percent will suffer permanent neurological damage.
+According the Encephalitis Society, 1 to 3 of 1,000 children with measles will develop encephalitis, only 85 to 90 percent of those children will survive, and 25 percent will suffer permanent neurological damage.
 I learned how badly my life could have gone several years later when we were living in Sault Ste.
 Marie, Michigan.
 Mom and I helped give physical therapy to a young boy who didn’t survive measles encephalitis like I did.
 He was left with permanent neurological damage and paralysis and loss of speech.
 We would move his arms and legs back and forth, a method his mom called “pattern practice”.
 He would never regain full function due to the extensive neurological damage.

 Later in life, I had a couple of cancer scares, culminating in two surgeries within two weeks of each other.
 One was a total hysterectomy and the other a partial thyroidectomy.
 During the hysterectomy, the surgeon found my appendix was 8 inches long and ready to burst.
 Why was I so sick?
 This crisis led me to seek Reiki treatments.
 My first session was an amazing calling, so I set off to get training and am now a Usui Shiki Ryoho Reiki Master/Teacher.
 I also have completed 2 levels of Karuna Reiki training.